tweag/monad-bayes/docs/source/probprog.md

   random
 ```

-This yields 1000 samples from an MCMC walk using an MH kernel. `mh n` produces a distribution over chains of length `n`, along with the probability of that chain. `prior` throws away that weight (we don't care about the probability of the chain itself), and `sampleIO` samples a particular chain.
+This yields 1000 samples from an MCMC walk using an MH kernel. `mh n` produces a distribution over chains of length `n`, along with the probability of that chain. `prior` throws away that weight (we don't care about the probability of the chain itself), and `sampler` samples a particular chain.
 Plotting one gives:

 ![](_static/regress.png)